-PSE enables you to use RAW images shot with EOS cameras (excluding the EOS DCS1 and EOS DCS3) and PowerShot G7 X Mark II as sample images for adjustment.
+PSE enables you to use RAW images shot with EOS cameras\ (excluding the EOS DCS1 and EOS DCS3), PowerShot G7 X Mark II, PowerShot G9 X Mark II, PowerShot G1 X Mark III, PowerShot G5 X Mark II, and PowerShot G7 X Mark III as sample images for adjustment.
 You can then save the completed adjustments as original Picture Style files.

-Compatible with RAW images shot with EOS D6000 or EOS D2000 that have been converted to RAW images using the CR2 Converter and have the ".CR2" extension.
+\ Compatible with RAW images shot with EOS D2000 that have been converted to RAW images using the CR2 Converter and have the ".CR2" extension.